saurav190101/Olist-E--commerce-Funnel-Sales-Analysis/README.md

 Insight: Identified patterns and growth opportunities.

-📈 Visualizations (Power BI)
+# 📈 Visualizations (Power BI)

-Power BI dashboards were created to visually communicate:
+# Power BI dashboards were created to visually communicate:

 Funnel drop-offs

 Monthly performance

 Revenue segmentation by lead profiles

+# 🔗 Links

+Googla Collab()

+power BI()

+# 🙌 Let's Connect

+# If you're a startup or business looking to understand your customer journey better, or a recruiter hiring for a data role, feel free to connect!

+📩 LinkedIn (https://www.linkedin.com/in/saurav-kumar-3972522b0/)| ✉️ Email(sauravk190101@gmail.com)